jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 I paused.
 Looked directly at Ethan.

+His throat worked.
+He was blinking more than normal.
+Proud and moved and present in a way that made my chest ache with love.

 "But most importantly, I learned something about choosing yourself.

 "This year, many of us faced impossible choices.
 College or career.
 Safety or dreams.
 What others expect versus what we actually want.
 And here's what I learned: the only wrong choice is the one you make for someone else."

 Several parents were nodding.
 Several students were listening more intently.

+Ethan's hands were clasped in his lap, white-knuckled.
+Watching me like I was saying something that mattered more than words usually did.

 "Some of us are going to Ivy League schools.
 Some are joining the military.
 Some are starting businesses, taking gap years, going to community college, starting families, or pursuing professional sports.
 Every single path is valid if it's genuinely yours."